 Well, that depends.
-72 degrees might be a comfortable temperature, but there are other things going on outside that might not be so comfortable:
+72 degrees might be a comfortable temperature, but other things are going on outside that might not be so comfortable:

 - Humidity: This is the big one.
 You can sneeze the pollen away, vacuum your carpet, and wash your curtains.
 But humidity collects in your house and stays there.
 Every time you open your windows, it gets in.
 High relative humidity (RH) indoors is a breeding ground for dust mites.
-It's the main reason you're still sneezing in spite of taking that daily Claritin.
+It’s the main reason you’re still sneezing despite taking that daily Claritin.

 One advantage of running the AC in peak summer is that it sucks all the humidity out of your house.
 During the spring and fall, that’s not happening.
 You’re barely running the AC or furnace at all.
 The humidity builds up, and you’re powerless to stop it.
 Opening windows only accelerates the RH increases (and your misery).

 Other things that increase your home’s RH include:

 - Air leakage: little gaps and cracks between your home and the outdoors let in lots of humid air.
 The biggest ones tend to be a the top (attic) and bottom (crawlspace) of the building envelope.

 - Running your blower fan: Setting your blower fan to “on” instead of “auto” might seem like a good idea.
 Better to move some air around even if I’m not running the AC, you reason.
 But when you run it after the AC has been on (even if the AC only ran for a little while), all you’re doing is blowing air across a wet evaporator coil.
 And when you do that, a lot of moisture enters your living space.

 - Cooking and showering: Kitchen fans and bathroom fans help with this but enjoying a long hot one before cooking spaghetti will always increase the RH of your surrounding environment.